adr-arroyo/mlops-datascience-projects-guidelines/README.md

 # mlops-datascience-projects-guidelines
-This repository will enclose usefull information about the MLOps and Data Science panoramas, providing with guidelines, notebooks and examples of procedures and tools to start ML projects
+This repository will provide useful information about the MLOps and Data Science panoramas, by containing guidelines, notebooks and examples of procedures and tools to do ML projects sucessfully.